radareorg/radare2-book/visual_mode/visual_disassembly.md

 ### The "UserFriendly HUD"

 Using `??` the "UserFriendly HUD" is displayed.
 It can be seen as an interactive Cheat sheet that one can complete with its own set of command.
-The HUD is convenient for new-comers.
+This HUD is convenient for new-comers.
 For experienced user, a HUD per type of activity could also be interesting when dealing with a lot of command within radare2.

 ## Tweaking the Disassembly